 - To promote a better understanding of the relationship of our past to the present and to the projected future.

 We are located in the Lee County historic Teacherage House on the corner of Park Avenue and Banyan Street on beautiful Gasparilla Island.
-Open Monday through Friday, 10:00 am – 4:00 pm and Saturday, 10:00 am – 2:00 pm (during season).
+Open Monday through Saturday, 10:00 am – 4:00 pm (during season).
+During the Summer (June 1st – September 30th), we are open Tuesday through Friday 10:00 am – 4:00 pm (closed Saturday, Sunday and Monday).